-Do you like play tweak your blog design and dabble into some code?
-Are you a beginning designer in the web world looking to find some tools to save you time and energy when you put projects together?
-Or are you a blogger looking for some secret web tricks to help you understand how your blog design comes all together?
+Do you like to tweak your blog design and dabble into some code?
+Are you a blogger looking for some secret web tricks to help you understand how your blog design comes all together?

-These tricks and tools are for you–some fun hacks that you can try when you find inspiring website designs or want to build your own.
+These tricks and tools are for you–some fun tips that you can try when you find inspiring website designs or want to build your own.
 From browser extensions to looking under the hood into the CSS of your website, these hacks can help you in the process of picking colors, fonts, and design elements for your blog.
-It’s sure to be dazzling!
-These tools below have been game changers for my design projects.
-I hope they help you too!
+These tools below have been game changers for my design projects and workflow.

 What WordPress Theme is That? is a free website where you can type in any website (that is hosted on the WordPress platform) and it will give you details about the theme, where you can buy the theme, and a list of detected WordPress plugins.
 I was really excited when Madison of Wetherills Say I Do showed this during one of her blog design workshops.